 PHARMACY 111G | Open Schedule | Semester Two 2017 | City Campus

-This course will enhance your understanding and appreciation of the multifaceted and diverse roles that drugs play in human societies, particularly in contemporary New Zealand.
+This course is designed to enhance understanding and appreciation of the multifaceted and diverse roles that drugs play in human societies, particularly in contemporary New Zealand.

-Topics will be covered over six themes, including:
+Several topics will be covered over five themes, including:

 - The basics of how drugs work in the body